xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 --->

 We often begin our courses by outlining the above "big picture" principles, challenges, and considerations.
-Programming is difficult, tedioius at times, and obscure to those not used to it.
-The people who do it well often have knowledge and experience from beyond the university, such as game mod development, that gives them an external challenge or task to pique their interest.
-With this trend in mind, our approach is to engage the students intellectually nstead of offering quick but shallow skills and takeaways as motivations.

-For this reason, we begin
-with the "frustration points" of everyday computing that resist quick satisfaction while leading into the larger structures and problems of computing.
-In our experience, even simple tasks like saving a file from an internet browser is rife with anxiety and frustration: Where did that file go?
+Like learning a foreign language, programming takes time and patience to master.
+And as is the case with any difficult skill, motivation to practice correlates to chances of long-term success.
+Developing the intellectual motivation to stick with the program is therefore one of our paramount goals.
+For this reason, we begin the course with the "frustration points" of everyday computing.
+In our experience, even simple tasks like saving a file from an internet browser is rife with anxiety and frustration:
+Where did that file go?
 How do I find it again?
 What type of file is it?
 Modern operating systems conceal such information from average users.

-Yet our users are the type to turn such moments of frustration into opportunities for discovery, if they have the means to do so.
-These are students, university faculty, and librarians who approach documents, file systems, and datasets as matters of critical importance.
-The patient curiosity that causes them to spend years, if not decades, into acquiring expertise in academic disciplines can certainly be turned to the challenge of computation.
+Our task as instructors is to channel that frustration into opportunities for discovery.
+Students, university faculty, and librarians intrinsically approach documents, file systems, and datasets as matters of critical importance, embodying the fruits of long-standing commitment and hard-earned labor.
+We can therefore harness the patience and care they bring to their research to bare on computing fundamentals.
+In our experience, students respond enthusiastically to the mission of reclaiming the material contexts of their daily intellectual production.

-In our experience, they respond extremely well to the mission of reclaiming the material contexts of their daily intellectual practice and learning how to control more directly the computers through which they carry out much of their research.
-If they are going to do so, however, the small frustrations and petty obstacles have to be understood as windows into the larger, concealed systems they work with every day; they also need enough contextual knowledge of the system itself to know where to start.
+Consequently, we identify three locations as key sites of digital literacy: the command line, the text editor, and the language interpreter.

-We have identified three "locations" of computing that we think are especially fertile grounds on which, first, to gain this necessary knowledge, and second, to occasion the intellectual discoveries this knowledge enables.
-Building on the metaphor of the development "environment," a location of computing denotes both the interface through which the human engages the machine and the type of interaction the interface demands.
-A location of computing is also a conceptual space, though, each with its own logic and set of values.
-The first of these locations is the Bash shell, a Unix shell and a command language for text-based dialogic interaction between the user and the Unix-based operating system and file structure.
-The second is Python, a widely-used modern programming language, that, like Bash, privileges simplicity and human readability.[^ln-versionlink] The third is the humble-seeming text editor: the most common digital tool of humanities scholarship, among the least often considered, but perhaps the most important.
+As suggested by the metaphor of software development "environment," a site of computation denotes both the interface through which the human engages the machine and the type of interaction the interface demands.
+A site is also a conceptual space, though, each with its own logic and set of values.

+The first of these locations is the command line, a Unix shell and a command language for text-based call-and-response "dialogue" between the user and the Unix-based operating system.

+The second is Python, a
+widely-used modern programming language, that, like Bash, privileges simplicity and human readability.

+The third is the humble-seeming text editor: the most common digital tool of humanities scholarship, among the least often considered, but perhaps the most important.